FeliciaGartzLevin/REST-API-fotoapp-inlamning/README.md

-## FED22 API-utveckling Prisma Boilerplate instructions below
+## Task from the teacher: FED22 API-utveckling Prisma Boilerplate instructions below

 This is a starter template/boilerplate for a TypeScript Node.js REST API using Express, Prisma and Express-validator.